mmattamala/docker_setup/README.md

 # docker_setup
 Personal docker setup with all the tools and packages I use: ROS, OpenCV with CUDA support, PyTorch

-The avaialble images can be found in [DockerHub](https://hub.docker.com/u/mmattamala)
+The available images can be found in [DockerHub](https://hub.docker.com/u/mmattamala)

+## Acknowledgments
+The setup here is inspired by learnings and snippets by Simone Arreghini and Jonas Frey (ETH Zurich).

 ## General overview